 Q - Can I have a campfire/recreational fire during spring burning restrictions:

 A - Yes.
 Spring burning restrictions are geared toward open burning and restrict the issuance of burning permits.
 However, during a burning ban, or a red flag warning, all outside burning is prohibited.

 Applying for a burning permit

 If you need to request a Burning Permit, please complete the below Burning Permit Application at least 48 hours prior to the date/time that you wish to burn.
-Save the Application file and email it to Fire Chief Jim Aleshire at firstname.lastname@example.org The Fire Chief will review the application and determine if a burning permit may be issued.
+You must use Internet Explorer as your browser, or your entries in the application form will not be saved.
+Complete and save the Application file and email it to Fire Chief Jim Aleshire at email@example.com The Fire Chief will review the application and determine if a burning permit may be issued.
 If approved, a Burning Permit will be prepared and emailed back to you.
 Once received, the Burning Permit will need to be signed by you stating that you agree to follow the Fire Safety and Air Quality Requirements listed on the permit.
 The Burning Permit must be available at the burn site for inspection.